phasehumans/web-dev/03_JavaScript/_javascript.md

 ### Heap
 - actual data is stored and unique memory address is given

+- primitive -> separte address and ref var
+- non primitive: obj1 ---->  memoy_address <------ obj2; so one change then another also gets change

 ## Strings
 - used to hold data that is represented in text form
 - immutable
+- var.__proto__ --> obj of methods

 #### Methods
 - str[index] --> access char